Do you have questions after being pulled over for a DUI? Check out our tips after getting pulled over for a DUI, then give our Georgia office a call.

 3. Taking a Breathalyzer Test

 In Georgia, if you are charged with DUI, an officer will ask you whether or not you want to submit to different testing – blood, breath or urine testing.
 It is advisable to comply with the officer’s request.
 If you do not comply, then your license can be administratively suspended.
 What you can do, in addition to compliance with the officer’s request, is to get independent testing.
 You’re allowed to do that, and I would advise you to get a blood test independent of whatever testing the officer did.
 Again, these are very technical issues.
-If you’re charged with DUI, I’d love to talk with you about your individual case, and I’m here to help you.
-Thank you.

 4. First-Time DUI